Barefoot doctor: Switch to village doctors

 As of 2008, two-thirds of the village doctors practicing in rural China began their training as barefoot doctors.
 This includes Chen Zhu, China's former Minister of Health, who practiced as a barefoot doctor for five years before going on to receive additional training.

 The barefoot doctor system was abolished in 1981 with the rise of Deng Xiaoping and the end of the commune system of agricultural cooperatives.
 The new economic policy in China promoted a shift from collectivism to individual production by the family unit.
 The barefoot doctor model officially ended during the Chinese Medical Reformation of 1985, when the term 'barefoot doctor' was removed from the healthcare system and replaced with the term and concept of 'village doctors'.
 This shift caused a privatization of the medical system, which marginalized barefoot doctors and their focus on preventive medicine and primary healthcare.
-The barefoot doctors were given the option to take a national exam; if they passed, they became village doctors, if not, they would become village health aides.
+The barefoot doctors were given the option to take a national exam; if they passed, they became village doctors, if not, they would become primary health workers.
 Some village doctors later entered medical school.
+In contrast, some doctors began to abandon their medical work causing the number of barefoot doctors to drop "from 1.5 million in 1975 to just over 1.2 million 1983."

 Soon after the barefoot doctor system came to an end, in the years between 1977 and 1989, village doctors began charging patients for their services.
 Because of the new economic incentives, they began to shift their focus to the treatment of chronic conditions rather than preventative care.
 By 1984, village RCMS coverage had dropped from 90% to 4.8%.
 Without the public-service oriented work of barefoot doctors, "health-care crises of peasants substantially increased after the system broke down in the 1980s."
 With health care privatization, the central government played an increasingly smaller role in the national healthcare.
 Most importantly, the central government began contributing less funds to healthcare, placing the responsibility on local governments.
 These individual, local governments had to collect funds through taxation, which led to imbalances between areas with wealthy and poor citizens.

+Village doctors started to support themselves by charging their patients as private entrepreneurs.
+They also switched to more "curative work" like giving IV drips, injections, and prescriptions.
+However, because of the abrupt end to the barefoot doctor system, some village doctors went through many hardships and "now find themselves pensionless."
+In the 1990s a case of the "old serving the old" has become more frequent.
+This is because the younger village doctors have migrated elsewhere which leave the elderly barefoot doctors who need healthcare themselves.
+The already old barefoot doctors take on their task of taking care of the elderly on "meagre incomes" and with no pensions.